 - Wear comfortable shoes.
 There is a lot of walking and no sitting at all during the tour.

-Virtual tour of Auschwitz concentration camp can be seen on this page.
+A virtual tour of the Auschwitz concentration camp can be seen on this page.

-Sad, weird and disturbing.
-It takes a while to shake the experience off.
+Our feelings after visiting Auschwitz were sadness, weirdness, and tiredness.
+It drains you and it definitely takes a while to shake the experience off.
 Once back at the apartment, we didn’t feel like going out and instead got some kebab from the cafe downstairs and called it a night.

 Have you been to Auschwitz?
 If so, what was your experience like?
 Would you recommend it as a place to visit on a trip to Krakow?